tombi-toml/tombi/extensions/tombi-extension-cargo/README.md

 # Tombi Cargo Extension

-An extension that provides Cargo.toml-specific functionality enhancements for the Tombi Language Server.
+An extension that provides `Cargo.toml`-specific functionality enhancements for the Tombi Language Server.

 ## Main Features